Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 With the power of your god, light begins to shine out of nowhere.
-Choose up to 3 tiles within range, and create the _shining light_ tile effect there.
-These tiles are filled with bright light, and a 1 tile radius around them is filled with dim light.
-All shroud and invisibility effects in these tiles are negated.
+Create the _shining light_ tile effect in up to 3 tiles of your choice within range.
+The _shining light_ tile effect has the following effects:
+- its tiles are filled with bright light
+- tiles adjacent to it are filled with dim light
+- all shround and invisibility effects in these tiles are negated

 ### Genesis of Light - Miracle